 After playing in the backcountry, Maritza started Saphah Translations, a language services firm.
 Among Saphah Translations’ high-profile clients were Lionbridge, TransPerfect, Translations.com, Truven Health Analytics, and Century Casinos.

-Maritza’s entrepreneurial heart fell in love with the emerging cannabis industry in Colorado so she closed Saphah Translations, graduated from Cannabis Training University, and entered the industry as a trimmer at the largest cannabis grows in the state.
+Maritza’s entrepreneurial heart fell in love with the emerging cannabis industry in Colorado so she closed Saphah Translations, graduated from Cannabis Training University, and entered the industry as a trimmer at the largest cannabis grow in the state.
 Though the trim quota was 6,000 grams per work day, Maritza quickly became one of the top ten trimmers by consistently trimming 10,000 and 12,000 grams per day.

 Maritza is Lean Six Sigma Green Belt certified and envisions herself working as a process analysis and improvement consultant in the cannabis industry.